 More info on the Artists Tax Exemption Scheme is available on the Revenue website here.

 Note that the article makes reference to the High Income Individuals Restriction, which came into effect in 2007.
-This restricted how much income that artists could claim as tax free.
+At the time this restricted how much income that artists could claim as tax free.
 The €250,000 restriction (referred to in article) remained in effect from 2007 – 2009, and in 2010 it was restricted further, to €125,000 and €80,000 under certain circumstances.
-Note that the High Income Individuals Restriction is not a straightforward “cap” on earnings.
-A leaflet explaining both treatments and calculations can be found here.
+From 2011 onwards the High Income Individuals Restriction does not apply to the Artist Tax Exemption.

 Payments to Artists that are Exempt from Income Tax